Skip to main content

 }

-The validation process here is the same as for signing in with MFA in the previous guide - the only difference here is that we now receive a token directly from the Authsignal Web SDK.
-In both cases, we pass this token to our callback page, which uses the token to validate the result of the challenge server-side and log the user in.
+In both cases, the validation process is the same as for signing in with MFA in the previous guide.
+The token returned from the Authsignal Web SDK is passed to the callback page, which validates the result of the challenge server-side and logs the user in.